MicrosoftDocs/architecture-center/docs/framework/security/governance.md

 least privilege and your operational needs.

-Providing clear guidance that follows a reference model will reduce risk because by increasing it provides clarity for your technical teams implementing these permissions.
+Providing clear guidance that follows a reference model will reduce risk because it provides clarity for your technical teams implementing these permissions.
 This clarity makes it easier to detect and correct human errors like overpermissioning, reducing your overall risk.